 Voluntary guidelines or mandatory watering restrictions will be defined by our current drought status.
-The good news is, you can have a healthy green lawn watering only TWO days per week using the cycle & soak method during most of the irrigation season.
-Download a recommended 2 day per week watering guide and learn more about programming your irrigation controller.
+The good news is, you can have a healthy green lawn watering no more than 3 days per week using the cycle & soak method during most of the irrigation season.
+Download a recommended 3 day per week watering guide and learn more about programming your irrigation controller.

 No. The City prohibits the use of water supplied from sources other than the city of Thornton.